About

 - Nobuko Shimizu (Research Fellow, Toyo Bunko)

-- “On the Publication of the Taishō Shinshū Daizōkyō: Bibliographical Research of Its Three Versions,” Toyo Bunko shoho: Philological report from Toyo Bunko, No. 51, March 2020.
+- “On the Publication of the Taishō Shinshū Daizōkyō: Bibliographical Research of Its Three Versions” (Toyo Bunko Shohō: Philological Report from Toyo Bunko, No. 51, March 2020)

-7. Acknowledgments
+8. Acknowledgments

-For the digitization and publication of the Yūren-ja materials, we are deeply grateful to Chief Priest Aoki Shōken and Deputy Chief Priest Hosokawa Akihiro of Yūren-ja for their generous consideration and cooperation.
+For the digitization and publication of the Yūren-ja materials, we are deeply grateful to Chief Priest Shōken Aoki and Deputy Chief Priest Akihiro Hosokawa of Yūren-ja for their generous consideration and cooperation.

 We thank Daizō Shuppan Co., Ltd. for recognizing the public value of this database and granting permission to publish the Kan’dō Mokuroku digitally.